 Teaching includes: Class lectures, Studying and analyzing bibliography, Tutorial: Self Study.
+Student Assessment Method: Written exam at the end of the semester.
+Teaching Language: Greek.

-Stochastic Processes I(code: 6126)
+Stochastic Processes I (code: 6126)

-Instructor: Associate Professor H. Pavlopoulos, Department of Statistics
+Instructor: Associate Professor Ch.
+Pavlopoulos, Department of Statistics

 Desired Learning Outcomes: Upon successful completion of the course, students should be able to: classify stochastic processes according to the state space and the parameterization set, determine whether a stochastic process is stationary or non-stationary, know the basic properties of a simple random walk process on the integers, Poisson and Wiener processes in continuous time, Markov chains in discrete time, renewal and branching processes.